 Dementia changes over time, so the plan should too.
 Keep a simple log of your dog’s signs and how he is doing, and review it with your vet every few months.
 What works now may need tweaking later, a diet change, a medication added, a new enrichment idea.
 Treating dementia is a partnership with your vet that runs the length of your dog’s senior years.

 And one more time, because it matters most: start early.
-The sooner you build this plan, the more good time you protect.
+The sooner you build the plan, the more support you can give while your dog still has function to work with.

 Frequently asked questions